annaesvensson/yellow-help/1-en/api-for-developers.md

 }
 ```

-Here's an example code for showing files in a folder:
+Code for showing files in a folder:

 ``` php
 $path = $this->yellow->system->get("coreExtensionDirectory");